equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

    ``tmp_poro.grdecl`` *only if* ``poro.grdecl`` does not already exist.
 The rest of the forward model components should use ``poro.grdecl``.

+note
+  With regards to behavior relative to the values in storage;
+  What is really happening is that if ERT has values, those will be dumped to the runpath, and if not, it will read those from the runpath after the forward model finishes.
+However, if you change your runpath and "case" in the config file, but not your storage case, you will end up with the same parameter values but different RMS seed.

 Field transformations
 .....................